 I understand the movie not resonating with some people.
 Lady Bird, e.g., did not particularly resonate with me.
 But resonant or not, both are smart and sensitive movies that prioritize the POVs of their young, awkward protagonists in a way I respect.

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Monday, 6 August 2018 00:04 (seven months ago) Permalink
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Monday, 6 August 2018 00:04 (nine months ago) Permalink

 Saw this with my 13-y-o son, I think he liked it but I liked it more than he did?
 A bit hard for me to watch as Kayla is surely meant to be the viewpoint character but very hard for me NOT to occupy the viewpoint of the dad.

 Because I was watching it with my son I sort of wished there were one sort-of-OK boy in it.
 (I don't really think Gabe was a sort-of-OK boy.)